What is a running head?

-1. Do position your running head flush left in the header—all the way to the left margin.
+1. Do position it flush left in the header—all the way to the left margin.
 The page numbers go flush right.
 (Check out our related post on how to add page numbers.)

-2. Do TYPE YOUR RUNNING HEAD IN UPPERCASE LIKE THIS.
+2. Do TYPE IT IN UPPERCASE LIKE THIS.
 Shout out your awesome research to the world!